kanduvisla/blipr/TEST_REPORT.md

 - Message is not clear when pasting notes "COPIED ALL NOTES"?
 - Page bank shows -1 (probably wrong location of page bank nr)
 - Page indicator when page > 4
+- Set number of repeats for transitioning to next page
+- Show these transition repeats
+- Page bank selection
+- Queue patterns same as pages

 -- Won't fix / not related: